Healing is beyond words.

 We can receive both healing and cure.

 Tami and I have known each other for a long time.
-In fact, at the end of 1989, I went to visit her in Indonesia.
-She, her husband, and I spent New Year’s Eve in Ubud, Bali.
-When she and Api came to live in the US a couple of years later, they cared for my infant son while I traveled for work.
+In fact, at the end of 1990, I went to visit her in Indonesia.
+She, her future husband Api, and I spent New Year’s Eve in Ubud, Bali.
+When she and Api came to live in the US a couple of years later, they cared for my infant son, Michael, while I traveled for work.
+And Michael was the ringbearer at their wedding.
 We are good friends!

 “I will do the traditional treatment” means seeking a cure.
 The rest of her words relate to the initiation of her healing journey.
 Clearly, she was choosing to receive both cure and healing.

 And she has followed through stunningly!
-She is a model of what healing looks like.
+She is a model for what healing looks like.
 Here are a few excerpts from her journal entry of October 10, 2020, on CaringBridge:

 “This is a constant learning journey I am on.
-It is such an odd thing to feel on the one hand so very healthy and be busy living life and envisioning my future, and on the other hand when I open the global Facebook group for people who have this type of cancer, I read regularly of those who have passed.
-This sends me into a tailspin of anxiety, which I work through with some combination of prayer, breath, meditation, writing, song, scripture, qi gong, reiki, talking with my meditation teacher and others, etc.
+It is such an odd thing to feel, on the one hand, so very healthy and be busy living life and envisioning my future, and on the other hand, when I open the global Facebook group for people who have this type of cancer, I read regularly of those who have passed.
+This sends me into a tailspin of anxiety, which I work through with some combination of prayer, breath, meditation, writing, song, scripture, qi gong, reiki, talking with my meditation teacher and others.

 “The biggest thing I remind myself is that other people’s stories are their own stories, not mine.
 I tell myself to stop projecting their experience and outcome onto me as if it is also mine, when that is not true.
 I have my own story.
 And I refuse to give the pen away to anyone else, as my unique story is still being written by God and by me.
 I am living my story minute by minute and it is good.
 I love my life!
 Thank you for being as part of it!
 Tami”